 • Almond flour tortillas.
 These are the ones that I use.

 • Enchilada sauce.
-The Siete brand of sauce is my favorite!
-For AIP, use the sauce from this recipe.
+The Siete brand of sauce is always good option, but for AIP, use the sauce from this recipe.

 • Butternut squash.
-I highly recommend using frozen and then defrosted butternut squash as it cooks much faster!
+I recommend using frozen and then defrosted butternut squash as it cooks much faster, but fresh butternut squash also work just as well, but will take a bit extra time.

 • Yellow onion.